 Preventing infections caused by waterborne bacteria, viruses, and protozoa

 Municipally-provided disinfection residuals are often inadequate for controlling these harmful agents to “safe” levels.
-For this reason, Water Control is proud to provide package microbiological control tools, including disinfectant injection systems (Monochloramine, Free-Chlorine, and Chlorine Dioxide) and Ultrafiltration equipment for point-of-use, point-of-entry (whole building), and hot water recirculation systems.
+For this reason, Water Control is proud to provide packaged microbiological control tools, including disinfectant injection systems (Monochloramine, Free-Chlorine, and Chlorine Dioxide) and High-Capacity Ultrafiltration (HUF) equipment for point-of-use, point-of-entry (whole building), and hot water recirculation systems.